Kishor68/ML-LAB/README.md

 # ML-LAB
-This is the Assignments for the ML LAB of SSN college of engineering
+This is the Assignments for the ML LAB of SSN college of engineering Done by KISHOR SREENIVASAN